AlexWoroschilow/Powergrid.AppImage/README.md

 * `/etc/performance-tuner/performance_*`
 * `/etc/performance-tuner/powersave_*`

-According to the power source (AC or Battery) the `/etc/performance-tuner/performance_*` or `/etc/performance-tuner/powersave_` will be started by the udev.
+According to the power source (AC or Battery) the `/etc/performance-tuner/performance_*` or `/etc/performance-tuner/powersave_` scripts will be started by the udev.